mongodb/docs/source/reference/aggregation.rst

 The current pipeline operators are:

-.. aggregator:: $project
+.. pipeline:: $project

    Reshapes a document stream by renaming, adding, or removing fields.
-Also use :aggregator:`$project` to create computed values or sub-objects.
-Use :aggregator:`$project` to:
+Also use :pipeline:`$project` to create computed values or sub-objects.
+Use :pipeline:`$project` to:

    - Include fields from the original document.
    - Exclude fields from the original document.